 - Arrival Miles = 116,340 miles/$1,163.40 travel statement credits

 - Alaska miles = 31,595 + 30,000 sign-up bonus = 61,595 miles

 - Amex Membership Rewards points = 4,052 + 40,000 sign-up bonus = 44,052 points

 - Discover It Miles = $634 cash back

 - Fidelity Rewards Visa = $306.71 cash back

 - American Airlines miles = 10,304 miles

 The main reason I was able to generate so much manufactured spending on the Ink card was thanks to a 20% off promotion Staples ran on Gap gift cards.
-The Plastic Merchant bought these at 80%, allowing me to earn points at $0 out of pocket.
+The Plastic Merchant bought these gift cards at 80%, allowing me to earn points at $0 out of pocket.
 There were also deals on iTunes gift cards at Staples, Sam’s Club, BJ’s Wholesale Club, and Best Buy.
-When my Ink cards maxed out, I used other cards to continue buying gift cards.
-This included the SPG Amex, Hilton HHonors Reserve, Bank of America Alaska, Barclay Arrival Plus, etc.
+When my Ink cards maxed out, I used other credit cards to continue buying gift cards.
+This included the SPG Amex, Hilton HHonors Reserve, Bank of America Alaska, and Barclay Arrival Plus card.

-Reselling these cards to TPM yielded a small profit of $0.50 – $1 per card.
-I also managed to take advantage of several Amex Offers, which resulted in another $500 in free manufactured spending.
+Reselling gift cards to TPM yielded a small profit of $0.50 – $1 per card.
+I also managed to take advantage of several Amex Offers, which resulted in another $500 worth of free manufactured spending.
 Sam’s Club also ran a promotion on Starbucks gift cards, which allowed me to meet $3,025 of the $5,000 spending requirement on the Amex Platinum card at $0 out of pocket.
-Time will tell if this will result in the sign-up bonus getting clawed back.
+Time will tell if this will result in the sign-up bonus getting rescinded.